 Report a Street Light Concern

-To form a residential electric lighting district, use the following steps:
+To form a lighting district, use the following steps:

 If the proposal passes, a “Consolidated Lighting District” item is added to your property tax bill that represents yearly energy and maintenance expenses.
 An approximate tax rate is $2.05 per $1,000 of assessed valuation.

-The town then proceeds with National Grid to design and complete the project.
-The location of the street lights to be installed will be determined at this stage.
+The town then proceeds to design and complete the project.
+The location of the streetlights to be installed will be determined at this stage.